maaclin/DevOps/2. BASH/README.md

 How to use:

-bash
-Copy code
-bash 3_conditional.sh
+``3_conditional.sh``

 <img width="571" alt="Screenshot 2025-06-29 at 02 13 14" src="https://github.com/user-attachments/assets/b0ec6791-ac7c-46ac-a55d-0e620abde945" />

 ``You'll be asked to enter a filename.
-The script will tell you if the file exists and what permissions you have on it.``
+The script will tell you if the file exists in the directory and what permissions you have on it or if it has no permissions.``

 ---